PhantomsIvan/Cracked-Developer-Library-/readme.md

 ## Intro
 Books i want to write notes on maybe even produce some kind of book report

+Various of the books are tagged by a Harvard CS subject they might be related in because it's so easy to find syllabus information on Harvard courses if not complete slide decks for a whole semester.

 Let me know if you're reading or have read similar books

 ## Currently reading: